Jazz Chisholm Player Props: Marlins vs. Reds

 Jazz Chisholm At The Plate

-- Chisholm has six doubles, a triple, 10 home runs and 14 walks while hitting .253.
+- Chisholm has six doubles, a triple, 11 home runs and 14 walks while batting .257.

-- Chisholm has picked up a hit in 70.0% of his 50 games this year, with at least two hits in 18.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.